vloebel/talkback/README.md

   ## UA Web Coding Bootcamp Challenge - Week 18

   ## Description
   This project implements the back-end of a social networking API based on mongoose & MongoDB.
 [Insomnia](https://insomnia.rest/) or another similar desktop applications can be used for demonstration and testing.

+  Source code for this project is based on the University of Arizona's Web Developer Bootcamp, Module 18, and is subject to that program's copyright and restrictions.

   ### Link to YouTube Walkthrough
   [talkback demo part 1] tbd